jhuckaby/webcamjs/README.md

 	document.querySelector('#myform').submit();
 ```

-Finally, on your server, grab the form data as if it were a plain text field, decode the Base64, and you have your binary image file.
-Example here in PHP, assumes JPEG format:
+Finally, on your server, grab the form data as if it were a plain form text field, decode the Base64, and you have your binary image file!
+Example here in PHP, which assumes JPEG format:

 ```php
 	$encoded_data = $_POST['mydata'];